danfuzz/samizdat/doc/language-guide/09-module-system.md

 The implementation of module loading actually much simpler than the description might have you believe.

-There are two types which interplay to cause module loading to happen.
+There are two classes which interplay to cause module loading to happen.
-Both types bind a generic function `resolve`.
+Both classes bind a generic function `resolve`.

-One type is `ExternalLoader`, which gets instantiated with two main pieces of information, (a) a filesystem path to a directory containing module definitions, and (b) a reference to the "next" `ExternalLoader` to use. `ExternalLoader` defines a `resolve` method, which is the thing that
+One class is `ExternalLoader`, which gets instantiated with two main pieces of information, (a) a filesystem path to a directory containing module definitions, and (b) a reference to the "next" `ExternalLoader` to use. `ExternalLoader` defines a `resolve` method, which is the thing that